 Ask People for Whom You Also Do Favors

 No one likes a one-way street, but a good old two-way street never goes amiss.
-Chances are you have plenty of people in your life who rely on you from time to time, so those are the people to ask.
+Chances are you have plenty of people in your life who rely on you from time to time, so those are the people to ask for help with moving.
 Ideas include:

-Service organizations are also a great place to find help.
-Religious or spiritual communities, AA or other support groups, and local, state or federal charities are all excellent resources if you’re not sure how to do this on your own.
+Service organizations are also great places to find moving assistance.
+Below are a few excellent resources and assistance programs if you’re unsure how to do this on your own.

 Incentivize Your Crew